sonic-net/SONiC/doc/ztp/ztp_hld.md

     - ZTP service flag $post_config is false
 3. The switch now enters ZTP mode and does the following,
     - Obtains an IP address from the DHCP server
-    - Obtains the URL for the SONIC image, provisioning script, and post config validation script
+    - Obtains the URL for the SONIC image, minigraph, and post config validation script
-4. At this step, the switch will have information to reach the HTTP / TFTP server information by DHCP option 66 or Option 240.
+4. At this step, the switch will have information to reach the HTTP / TFTP server information.
-5. ZTP service will relay to updategraph service
+5. ZTP service will enable and start updategraph service
     - Within updategraph, ztp_enabled is true, and post_install is false
     - This triggers updategraph to configure the device with an default config
     - Upon exiting updategraph, SNMP will start
 6. ZTP service will now download the software image file.
-7. ZTP service will validate image to be a SONIC image compatible with the current platform.
+7.	sonic_installer will validate image to be a SONIC image compatible with the current platform.
-8. ZTP service will check remaining hard disk for space before doing image install.
+8.	sonic_installer  will check remaining hard disk for space before doing image install.
 9. ZTP service will install image using sonic-installer
     - ZTP service flag $post_install is true
 10. ZTP service will enable updategraph